christopher5106/christopher5106.github.io/_posts/2016-07-14-element-research-torch-rnn-tutorial.markdown

 categories: deep learning
 ---

+It is quite hard to understand the `torch.rnn` package since it begins the description with abstract classes.

-Let's put things into order :)
+Let's begin with simple examples and put things back into order to simplify comprehension for beginners.

 # Install

-To use Torch with NVIDIA library CUDA, I would advise you to copy the CUDA files to a new directory `/usr/local/cuda-8-cudnn-5` in which you install the last CUDNN.
-Then you can follow the [install guide](http://torch.ch/docs/getting-started.html).
+To use Torch with NVIDIA library CUDA, I would advise to copy the CUDA files to a new directory `/usr/local/cuda-8-cudnn-5` in which you install the last CUDNN since Torch prefers a CUDNN version above 5.
+Then the [install guide](http://torch.ch/docs/getting-started.html) will step up Torch.

 Install the `rnn` package and the [dependencies](https://github.com/Element-Research/rnn)